South Carolina Court Records

 How Can I Find a Lost Traffic Ticket in South Carolina?

-Interested persons will have to contact the traffic court in the locality where the ticket was issued to recover a lost traffic ticket in South Carolina.
+Interested persons may contact the traffic court in the locality where the ticket was issued to recover a lost traffic ticket in South Carolina.
 Generally, the Municipal or Magistrate Court in South Carolina presides over cases generated from traffic violations.
-Also, the Police Traffic Patrol Department in the County or Municipal the ticket was received, may be visited to make inquiries.
+Also, inquirers may query the Police Traffic Patrol Department in the County or Municipal the ticket was received to find unpaid tickets.

 How Long Does a Traffic Ticket Stay on Your Record in South Carolina?

 If an individual is convicted of a traffic violation, the traffic ticket can stay on the record for up to three to five years.
 However, if the traffic offense is a felony, it may last longer on a driving record.
-Persons caught for traffic violations in South Carolina can also check into a driver improvement clinic to remove some points on the driving history record.
+Persons apprehended for traffic violations in South Carolina can also check into a driver improvement clinic to improve their chances of having points removed from their driving record.

 Is a Summons Worse Than a Ticket in South Carolina?